tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson09.md

 This lesson continues discussion of OOP in Python but we also show how to use GPT to help learn new programming concepts, like OOP.

 ## the GPT API
-The following Python program allows you to access the GPT server from Python.
+The following Python program allows you to access the [GPT API](https://platform.openai.com/docs/introduction/overview) from Python.
 To use it you will need to get an API key from openAI.com as mentioned in the comment

 ``` python